rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

 `TREE`: whether a NJ tree could be calculated (if not, `NA` in this column and in the `.trees` file) \
 `NTIPS`: the number of tips in the tree (here twice the number of samples since the vcf contains phased diploid individuals, for unphased data it should be the number of samples).
 Note that this number can be smaller than the number of sequences, because some sequences are droped when they contain too much missing data. \

-Next we will see how to use these two files to filter and subset the trees.
+In another tutorial we will see how to use these two files to filter and subset the trees.

 ## Inferring trees using likelihood approaches

 The `TopoWindows` R functions can only calculate NJ trees internaly.
 However, when `write.seq = T`, fasta alignments are written for each windows that can be analysed with an external software.
 The alignements are written in `test_sequences` with names like `chr22-67-20215.fasta`(CHR-CHR.START-CHR.END.fasta).
-I tend to use IQTREE for maximum-likelihood phylogenetic inference, but other softwares can also be used (e.g., RAxML) depending on preference, including Bayesian inference softwares.
+I tend to use IQTREE for maximum-likelihood phylogenetic inference, but other softwares can also be used (e.g., RAxML) depending on your preference, including Bayesian inference softwares.
 Here is how to calculate the trees with IQTREE in a UNIX comand line environment:
 ```bash:
 cd test_sequences